tytydraco/yessleep/out/My_neighbor_always_had_the_best_Halloween_decorations_One_of_them_seemed_a_little_too_real.md

 “Hi Mike,” I said, and walked toward him.
 “Hey, have you been moving Skinny John around up on the roof?”

-“What?” he seemed confused by my question.
+“What?” he seemed puzzled by my question.
 “No, I haven’t been up there lately.
 Why?
 Is he messed up?”

 “No, no,’ I said, suddenly feeling like an idiot to even be bringing it up to him.
 “I just.
 He stares right into my window and I see him all the time, and he just looks different.”